EKGF/ekg-maturity/docs/intro/executive-summary.md

 ## Non-functional requirements

-The EKG/MM is therefore seen as the overall framework for all "non-functional requirements" (NFRs)---clustered per capability---that are not <ins>directly</ins> related to any given "use case".
+The maturity model is therefore seen as the overall framework for all "non-functional requirements" (NFRs)---clustered per capability---that are not <ins>directly</ins> related to any given "use case".